#1 Magical girl detectives

 In the world of Milky Holmes, people with strong hearts are able to develop all kinds of superpowers.
 Elemental magic, super strength, enhanced senses, or even psychic abilities, it’s all possible.
 Naturally, some people have started using these powers for evil, giving rise to the so-called Phantom Thieves.
 And to counter these loathsome criminals, academies around the world have started training magical detectives.

 The story follows Sherlock Shellingford, a descendant of the legendary detective that we know of classic literature.
-She is the leader of the Milky Holmes detective team, the most famous and successful group within the Holmes Detective Academy.
+She is the leader of the Milky Holmes detective team; the most famous and successful group within the Holmes Detective Academy.
 Sherlock has powerful telekinesis, the tomboyish Nero can take control of machinery, the elegant Cordelia has enhanced senses, and the taciturn Hercule is unrivaled in strength.

-However, one night while battling with their nemesis Arsène, a mysterious explosion leaves the Milky Holmes girls wounded.
+One night while battling with their nemesis Arsène, a mysterious explosion leaves the Milky Holmes girls wounded.
 It soon becomes clear that their powers are gone, with no indication of how this happened or how permanent this change will be.
 Sherlock and her friends are thus forced to start fighting crime the old-fashioned way while also investigating how to get their powers back.

 #2 Parody without edge